JustinQHu/Mblog/content/en/travel/algonquin_park.md

 ## Algonquin Logging Museum

 Algonquin has about 200 years of history of logging.
-It started as a logging destination, later expanded to recreational usage as a provincial park.
-Logging before modern invention of mechanic saw and truck was a hard job and many people die logging in Algonquin.
-The Algonquin logging Museum,  which is a lovely outdoor trail,  explains the history of logging in Algonquin and it's 200 year's evolution and development.
+It started as a logging destination and later expanded to recreational usage as a provincial park.
+Logging before the modern invention of mechanic saw and truck was a hard job and many people died logging in Algonquin.
+The Algonquin Logging Museum,  which is a lovely outdoor trail,  explains the history of logging in Algonquin and it's 200 year's evolution and development.

 ![Algonquin Logging Museum](/travel/algonquin/logging_museum_1.jpeg)